Intermittent Upper Body Eruption

 TREATMENT:

 Initially, the rash resolved with oral terbinafine (Lamisil) and topical halobetasol propionate (Ultravate) cream, but then recurred again in April 1998.
 At that time the patent was started on topical steroids and antipruritic medications for symptomatic relief, with significant improvement.
 She flared again in August 1998; topicals were resumed and terbinafine restarted.
 After 3 weeks of no improvement, she began a 3-week taper of oral prednisone with significant improvement.
 The patient’s condition then waxed and waned over the next several months with significant improvement only to oral prednisone.
 Then only after receiving X-ray therapy to the 1.5 cm right pulmonary nodule in December 1998, the lesions gradually began clearing.
 The pulmonary nodule also decreased in size to less than 0.5 cm.
-Fourteen months after receiving the X-ray therapy, the patient remained clear
+Fourteen months after receiving the X-ray therapy, the patient remained clear.

 A comprehensive search for the underlying cause is the primary goal of treatment.
 The skin lesions will usually resolve once the underlying cause has been treated successfully.
 Systemic corticosteroids usually suppress EAC, but recurrence is common on discontinuation, as was in our case.
 Topical steroids may be helpful when there is marked epidermal involvement.
 Empirical use of antibiotics, antifungal, or anticandidal agents has sometimes been useful.
 Initially, our case responded to oral antifungal agents but later recurred.
 Sedating antihistamines can be employed for associated pruritus.
 The use of calcipotriol (Dovonex) was reported in the case of a 73-year-old female with a three-year history of EAC resistant to topical and systemic glucocorticoids, antifungals, and PUVA treatment.
 After three months of treatment with topical calcipotriol, the lesions cleared completely and did not recur during a six month follow-up period.